 Apart from Butler, who gives life to a character that is less than deserving, there isn't much to praise in the acting department, yet I will say that the young actors on hand fail to impress in roles that are built to showcase their talents.
 Furthermore, Coster-Waldau was overly wooden in a part that surely required more enthusiasm, and most of the other performances were unmistakably phoned in.
 This is not to mention the fact that every single actress that appears on screen dons some scantily clad outfit designed to enhance features that have little to do with actual aptitude; I haven't seen this much cleavage outside of a Russ Meyer picture.

-Let's be frank, "Gods of Egypt" clearly has that big box-office flair, yet it really doesn't amount to much.
+I'd be lying if I said that "Gods of Egypt" didn't embody that big box-office flair, yet it really doesn't amount to much.
 (Depending on the film's performance, financially speaking, we might just have the first flop of the new year.
 Thank God for those Australian tax incentives.)
 Proyas did his job—the camerawork on display, although hardly outstanding, is sufficient enough, and there are a few exceptional uses of forced perspective and foreground framing—but this addition to the sword-and-sandal or neo-mythology genre would scarcely qualify as memorable, and if this were a genuine depiction of ancient Egypt, then I would sincerely have no part of it.
 (Oversized flying scarabs and giant fire-breathing snakes make it into this unusual fantasy realm, and whether purposely or not, the film saps the romanticism out of this otherwise unforgettable era of history.)
-There are several themes at play (there's a statement on class and a conveyance of equality, as well as an anti-materialist message), but it is impossible to focus on such things when the movie's standout attribute is its appearance.
+There are quite a number of themes at play (there's a statement on class and a conveyance of equality, as well as an anti-materialist message), but it is impossible to focus on such things when the movie's standout attribute is its appearance.
 For the record, I give "Gods of Egypt" a "C" for creativity.